isomerpages/moe-riversidesec2/_co-curriculum/MOE Sexuality Education.md

 ### Overview of RIVERSIDE Secondary School’s Sexuality Education Programme for 2023

-4.&nbsp;Sexuality Education is delivered in a holistic manner through the school curriculum.
+4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped
 into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education-scope)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.